dylanfisher/forest/README.md

 - [ ] more robust filter pattern for index views, and ability to select by multiple filters + search, and retain these filters when navigating between records
 - [ ] add and/or standardize setting @record and @records instance variables in controller to alias appropriate record
-- [ ] reset password and/or change password when editing user profile
 - [ ] email confirmations for user related actions
 - [ ] remove font-awesome dependency from simplemde markdown editor
 - [ ] add migrations to host app without running install:migrations command